stwrt/blog/content/posts/yes-in-go.md

     }
 }
 ```
 Even a relatively simple command like `yes` can have some very neat tricks to drastically increase performance.
+You can find the implementation on Github [here](https://github.com/stwrt/go-coreutils/blob/master/yes/yes.go).